rhomobile/rhomobile-docs/docs/en/edge/guide/live-update.md

 # Live Update
----

 ## Overview
----
-Live Update is a **new feature** in [RhoMobile Suite 5.1](http://docs.rhomobile.com/en/edge) that enables users to program and debug on the fly, allowing any changes made to instantly display on discovered mobile devices.
+Live Update is a **new feature** in [RhoMobile Suite 5.1](http://rhomobile.com) that instantly displays changes to many parts of a RhoMobile app on-device without the need to recompile and redeploy.
+This enables on-the-fly programming and debugging on multiple mobile devices at the same time.
+It supports Android, iOS (and Apple's iOS simulator) and Windows Mobile/CE.

-Live Update watches for changes in the source code of your application.
-Each time an application file gets changed, the Live Update builds an update bundle and notifies discovered mobile device about it.
-The application on the discovered mobile device downloads the update package from the server, applies it, and then refreshes the web view to show the latest changes.
-Extended access to Live Update API is available from the command line.
+Live Update watches for changes in the source code of your app and builds a complete or partial update bundle (based on your preference) and can either deploy it immediately or on command.
+Once notified of an update, the target devices download the bundle from the development host (on which Live Update embeds a web server), apply it and refresh the web view to display the latest changes.
+Live Update works equally well through RhoStudio or from the command line.

-This guide is designed to provide an overview of the steps necessary to quickly and easily enable and use Live Update in a RhoMobile application.
+This guide provides an overview of the Live Update setup process.

 ##Requirements
----
+For Live Update, **apps must be built with RhoMobile Suite 5.1.1**.

-Live Update is supported on the following platforms and devices:
+**Live Update is supported on**:<br>

-* Mac OS
+* Mac OS X<br>
-* Windows OS (Currently in Beta)
+* Windows (currently in beta)<br>
+* Android<br>
-* iOS
+* iOS (and Apple iOS simulator)<br>
-* Android
-* Windows Mobile
+* Windows Mobile/CE<br>

-> Note: Live Update is not supported by Android emulators and applications with the “development” extension cannot be built on Rhohub.com.
+**Live Update is *not* supported on**:<br>
+* Android emulators<br>
+* Apps built on Rhohub.com<br>
+* Deployed apps lacking the “development” extension<br>
+* Apps with [build: "release"] in their `build.yml` file<br>

-## Enabling Live Update
+## Enable Live Update

----
+> NO NO NO
-> Note: This feature is available only when your build.yml contains `build: debug` and is removed automatically when your build.yml contains `build: release`
+Note: This feature is available only when your `build.yml` file contains build: "debug" and is removed automatically when your build.yml contains `build: release`

 ###1.
 Make Sure You Have Version 5.1 or Greater of RhoStudio
 Live Update will not work properly and will not display the **Live update setting** file if you do not have the proper version of RhoStudio.